ProducerDev/producer/notes/comprehensive-fix.md

 ### Phase 1: Core Refactor (Maintaining API Compatibility)

-1. Extract `useFireproofDocument` from current `createUseDocument` into its own file.
+1. Extract `useLucixDocument` from current `createUseDocument` into its own file.
-2. Change `createUseDocument` to a thin wrapper that calls `useFireproofDocument(database, initialDoc)`, ensuring it returns exactly the same API shape.
+2. Change `createUseDocument` to a thin wrapper that calls `useLucixDocument(database, initialDoc)`, ensuring it returns exactly the same API shape.
-3. Ensure all hook calls are at the top level of `useFireproofDocument`.
+3. Ensure all hook calls are at the top level of `useLucixDocument`.
 4. Verify that all existing exports maintain the same signatures and behavior.

 ### Phase 2: Hook Factory & Public API (Additive Only)

-1. Implement `createFireproofHooks(database)` in module scope.
+1. Implement `createLucixHooks(database)` in module scope.
-2. Create `useFireproof` as an additional API option, not replacing existing patterns.
+2. Create `useLucix` as an additional API option, not replacing existing patterns.
 3. Ensure all existing API entry points remain fully functional.

 ### Phase 3: Tests & Compatibility

 1. Audit existing tests to ensure they still work with existing imports.
-2. Add new tests for the additional `useFireproof` API while maintaining original tests.
+2. Add new tests for the additional `useLucix` API while maintaining original tests.
 3. Run tests and fix any failures, ensuring backward compatibility.
 4. Verify the public API by testing actual consumer use cases where possible.